stvgt/interfaces/README.md

 using curl as part of the ci/cd.
 - The server responds whether the change is possible (200) or not (409).

-- TO BE DONE: The server also provides a list of interfaces.
-This is used to visualize the whole dependency graph or just a filtered subset.

 ## Example

 **Request:** I am Alice.
 I produce milk.